-Compared with the prior fiscal year, total operating and capital contributions decreased \$156,888 from a combination of larger offsetting factors.
+Compared with the prior fiscal year, total operating and capital contributions decreased \$127,881 from a combination of larger offsetting factors.
 Reasons for most of this change are listed below:

-- Total tenant revenue increased by \$52,852 from that of the prior fiscal year because the amount of rent each tenant pays is based on a sliding scale of their personal income.
-Included in this total is other tenant revenues (such as fees collected from tenants for late payment of rent, damages to their units, and other assessments) which increased by \$5,649. - Federal revenues from HUD for operations decreased by \$129,254 from that of the prior fiscal year.
+- Total tenant revenue increased by \$14,150 from that of the prior fiscal year because the amount of rent each tenant pays is based on a sliding scale of their personal income.
+Included in this total is other tenant revenues (such as fees collected from tenants for late payment of rent, damages to their units, and other assessments) which increased by \$4,364. - Federal revenues from HUD for operations decreased by \$94,778 from that of the prior fiscal year.
 The determination of operating grants is based in part upon operations performance of prior years.
 This amount fluctuates from year-to-year because of the complexities of the funding formula HUD employs.
 Generally, this formula calculates an allowable expense level adjusted for inflation, occupancy, and other factors, and then uses this final result as a basis for determining the grant amount.
-The amount of rent subsidy received from HUD depends upon an eligibility scale of each tenant. - The Housing Authority was still in the process of completing projects funded from grants by HUD for fiscal years 2017 through 2022 and submitted a new grant during fiscal year 2023. - Total other operating revenue decreased by \$79,349 and interest income decreased by \$293 from the prior fiscal year.
+The amount of rent subsidy received from HUD depends upon an eligibility scale of each tenant. - Federal Capital Funds from HUD increased by \$15,882 from that of the prior fiscal year.
+The Housing Authority was still in the process of completing projects funded from grants by HUD for fiscal years 2019 through 2022 and submitted a new grant during fiscal year 2023. - Total other operating revenue increased by \$40,528 and interest income increased by \$286 and from the prior fiscal year.

-Compared with the prior fiscal year, total operating expenses decreased \$425,174, or by 25%, but this also was made up of a combination of offsetting factors.
+Compared with the prior fiscal year, total operating expenses increased \$22,280, or by 2%, but this also was made up of a combination of offsetting factors.
 Again, reasons for most of this change are listed below: